DDM-Lab/Port_Scanning_Challenge/problem.md

 ## Description

 Identify and connect to 4 open ports on the target system.
-Each successful connection will reveal part of the encrypted flag.
+Each successful connection will reveal part of the flag.
+The flag seems too long, though.
+Can you write a Python script that is able to decode the flag and saves it with the appropriate extension?

+**NOTE: Do not close the Qualtrics survey.**

 ## Details